Siri Hustvedt: Awards and recognitions

 A section of The Blindfold was made into a movie by the French filmmaker Claude Miller.
 The film La Chambre des Magiciennes won The International Critics Prize at the Berlin Film Festival.
 What I Loved was on the initial shortlist for the Prix Femina Étranger in France for best foreign book of the year.
 It was also short-listed for Waterstone's Literary Fiction Award in England and the Barcelona Bookseller's Award in Spain.
 It won the Prix des libraires du Quebec in Canada for best book of 2003.
 The Summer Without Men was also shortlisted for The Femina Prize in 2011.

 The Blazing World was longlisted for the 2014 Man Booker Prize and won the 2015 Los Angeles Times Book Prize for Fiction.

 In 2015, Hustvedt was appointed as a lecturer in psychiatry at the Dewitt Wallace Institute for the History of Psychiatry, Department of Psychiatry, Weill Medical School of Cornell University.

 Hustvedt is the 2012 recipient of the Gabarron International Award for Thought and Humanities.
 In 2014, she received an honorary doctorate from the University of Oslo.
 She received honorary doctorates from the Université Stendhal-Grenoble, France, in 2015, and from Gutenberg University-Mainz, Germany, in 2016.
 In 2019 she was awarded the Princess of Asturias Award in Literature.
+She won The Sigourney Award for Fusing Psychoanalysis, Literature and Culture to Advance Psychoanalysis' Relevance in 2025.

+In May 2023, Hustvedt was honored at a Chanel-sponsored event at the Metrograph Theatre in New York City that celebrated women's empowerment through literature.
+The event was hosted by philosopher and writer Charlotte Casiraghi along with the author and literary critic Erica Wagner.
+The poet Rachel Eliza Griffiths was part of the discussion around the mind-body connection that figures so richly in Hustvedt's work.

 In 2024, Hustvedt received the Openbank Literature Award by Vanity Fair for her literary career.

+In 2025, Hustvedt was awarded the Prix de la Principauté by the Prince Pierre Foundation (presided over by Princess Caroline of Monaco) and Les Rencontres Philosophiques de Monaco (presided over by Charlotte Casiraghi, the princess's daughter) for her entire body of work.
+She gave the laureate address on "Betweens" at the Théâtre des Variétés in Monaco on 17 October 2025.